cardano-foundation/CIPs/CPS-?/README.md

 ### #2: Emergency group to support the disaster recovery plan.
   -attacks on persons if known
-  -we don’t want attackers know who that group is?
+  -we don’t want attackers to know who that group is?

 Recommendation: